GedalyaKrycer/starter-sass-site-files/README.md

 # starter-sass-site-files
 Starting file package for a sass site.
+This [YouTube Course by The Net Ninja](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iEwigam3gTjU_7IA3W2WZA) is a great refresher on the basics of SASS.

 ## Includes